Skip to content

 Most restaurants and bars accept card, but smaller shops and some bars may prefer cash (sometimes for VAT reasons).
 It’s best to carry a mix of both.

-Final Verdict: Is Chania Worth Visiting?
+Final Verdict: Is Chania worth visiting?

 More Crete related blog posts: